Sylvia Lark

-Sylvia Lark (1947–1990) was a Native American/Seneca artist, curator, and educator.
-She best known as an Abstract expressionist painter and printmaker.
-Lark lived in the San Francisco Bay Area for many years.
+Sylvia Lark (1947 – December 27, 1990) was an American Seneca visual artist, curator, and educator.
+She best known as an abstract expressionist painter and printmaker.
+Lark lived in the San Francisco Bay Area for many years and taught at the University of California, Berkeley.

 Early life and education

-Lark was born in 1947 in Buffalo, New York.
+Sylvia Lark was born in 1947 in Buffalo, New York.
 She went to high school at Nardin Academy in Buffalo.
 Lark attended school at the University of Siena; University at Buffalo (formally State University of New York, Buffalo) where she received her B.A. degree in 1969; Mills College; and the University of Wisconsin–Madison where she received her M.A. degree in 1970 and M.F.A. degree in 1972.

 Career

 Starting in 1972, Lark taught art at California State University, Sacramento where she remained until 1976.
 In 1977, she received a Fulbright-Hays Program grant and traveled and study in Korea and Japan.

 Lark taught at the University of California, Berkeley from 1977 until 1990.
 Students of Lark's included Shirin Neshat.
 She was awarded the Distinguished Teaching Award for teaching studio art by the College Art Association posthumously in 1991.

 Her early work used symbols and patterns, and there was a shift in her later career with more abstraction and overlapping colors with delicate textured surfaces.
 She painted in oils and encaustics and printed monotypes.
 Her 1983 painting series Jokhang, featured many textures and layers of colors painted over or under black leaves.
 This series was a response to her visit to Jokhang Temple in Lhasa and her study of Tibetan spirituality.
 Lark was curator of the exhibition, Prints: New Points of View (1978) at the Open Ring Galleries in Sacramento.

 In 1992, she was the second inductee into Nardin Academy's Alumnae Hall of Fame.
 Lark had served on the National Board of the Women's Caucus for Art from 1978 to 1984; and was the Regional Coordinator for the Coalition of Women's Art Organization from 1978 to 1990.